redox-os/book/src/raspi.md

 This process is similar to that of "Booting from USB", but has some differences:

 - Use `harddrive.img` instead of `livedisk.iso`
 - After `dd` command, try to make the EFI system partition of the SD card become a hybrid MBR.
-See [this](https://www.eisfunke.com/posts/2023/uefi-boot-on-raspberry-pi-3.html) for more details
+See [this post](https://www.eisfunke.com/posts/2023/uefi-boot-on-raspberry-pi-3.html) for more details

 ```
 root@dev-pc:/home/ivan/code/os/redox# gdisk /dev/sdc